-This guide provides a walkthrough of creating a Data Warehouse in Kx Stream.
-It introduces each of the basic components used in the system and some of the core frameworks they're built on.
-The guide builds a data warehouse from scratch for a sample use-case but steps will be provided for the user to extend for their own applications.
+This guide walks you through creating a Data Warehouse in KX Stream.
+It introduces each of the basic components used in the system and some of the core frameworks they are built on.
+The guide builds a data warehouse from scratch for a sample use case; steps are provided for you to extend it for your own applications.

-A data warehouse is system of components for capturing and storing large amounts of data across varying different sources and serving this data to end-clients.
-Tools are provided to;
+A data warehouse is a system of components for capturing and storing large amounts of data across varying sources and serving this data to end-clients.
+Tools are provided to:

 - store realtime and historical data